krivenko/ezARPACK/doc/guide/new_backend.rst

 ezARPACK offers support for a few numerical linear algebra frameworks :ref:`out of the box <backends>`.
-Thanks to the decoupled design of ezARPACK's worker classes, it is fairly easy to extend the support to other matrix/vector algebra libraries.
+Thanks to the decoupled design of ezARPACK's solver classes, it is fairly easy to extend the support to other matrix/vector algebra libraries.
 In order to be conceptually compatible with ezARPACK's architecture, a C++ library has to implement the following abstractions.